FREQUENTLY ASKED QUESTIONS

 Gear check opens at 5am and is located on Ron Norick Blvd between Sheridan and Reno on the East side of the Myriad Gardens.

 How do I check my bag and claim it once the race is over?

 Gear check is available for Marathon, Half Marathon, Relay and 5K participants.
 You will find a baggage check tag attached to your race bib.
 The tag is printed with your bib number.
 Detach the tag and attach it to your bag and bring your bag to gear check.
-All runners will check their gear that has been placed in the gear check bag at the gear check tent on Robinson and NW 6th.
+All runners will check their gear that has been placed in the gear check bag at the gear check tent.
 An additional baggage claim ticket is attached to the bottom of your race bib.
 After the race, visit the baggage check area and present your baggage claim ticket to retrieve your bag.